How Long Should I Spend in the Gym?

 Don’t go to the gym to perform bicep curls and then leave.

-The exercises that should be done first in your program are the large compound functional exercises that mimic real world movements.
+The exercises that should be done first in your program are the large compound functional exercises that mimic real-world movements.
+These include squats, deadlifts, presses and cleans.

-Check out The Best Workout Template for Busy Professionals to find a good example of a program that focuses on the most important exercises.
+Check out The Best Workout Template for Busy Professionals to find a good example of a program that focuses on using only the most important exercises.

 This brings us to the next point.

 When designing your training program, use as many compound exercises as possible.
 This way you are training multiple muscle groups simultaneously.
-This will decrease the total number of exercises you need to do.
+This will decrease the total number of exercises you need to do on a given day.

 Major compound exercises train 3 or 4 muscles while minor compound exercises train 1-2 muscle groups at once.